Isaiah 1 – Indictment and Invitation

 iii.
 “The Lord does not deny the truth of what the sinner has confessed, but he says to him, ‘Though your sins be as scarlet, I meet you on that ground.
 You need not try to diminish the extent of your sin, or seek to make it appear to be less than it really is.
 No; whatever you say it is, it is all that, and probably far more.
 Your deepest sense of your sinfulness does not come up to the truth concerning your real condition; certainly, you do not exaggerate in the least.
 Your sins are scarlet, and crimson; it seems as though you have put on the imperial robe of sin, and made yourself a monarch of the realm of evil.’
 That is how a man’s guilt appears before the searching eye of God.”
 (Spurgeon)

 iv.
-You may be “a wicked old wretch who has taken his degrees in Satan’s college, has become a Master of Belial, a prince and chief of sinners – a Goliath amongst the Philistines – yet, to such a man, is this word sent today.
+Spurgeon described people deeply stained by sin: “A wicked old wretch who has taken his degrees in Satan’s college, has become a Master of Belial, a prince and chief of sinners – a Goliath amongst the Philistines – yet, to such a man, is this word sent today.
 Your hands are bloody with the souls of the young, you have kept a hellhouse; you have grit up public entertainments which have debauched and depraved the young; you have gold in your pocket to-day, which you have earned by the blood of souls; you have the fool’s pence, and the drunkard’s shillings, which have really come into your hands from the hearts of poor women, you have heard the cries of the starving children, and you have tempted their husbands to take the drink, and ruined their bodies and their souls.
 You have kept a place where the entertainment was so low, so grovelling, that you awoke the slumbering passions of evil in the minds of either young or old, and so you shall sink to hell with the blood of others on your head, as well as your own damnation, not with one millstone about your neck, but with many.”
-(Spurgeon) Yet you can still be white as snow!
+All this may be true of you; yet God can forgive your sins and you can be made white as snow.

-c.
+d.
 Come now: When we consider the greatness of God’s cleansing and pardon, it is all the more reason for us to come now.
 God wants the separation between you and He to be gone now.
 He doesn’t want you to continue in your destructive path another moment.
-He wants the best for us now!
+He wants the best for us now.

 B. A promise of redemption – with justice.